SeongSihun/XRD-Analysis/README.md

-# 안녕하세요 교수님
+# XRD-Analysis Simulation

-- 깃허브로 옮겼습니다.
+## Current Limitations (Future Steps)
+- available on epitaxial film
+- only one bulk + one film

 ## Usage